-In May 2011, he underwent neck surgery to alleviate neck pain and arm weakness he dealt with during the previous few seasons before signing a five-year, $90 million contract extension with the Colts in July 2011.
-Manning had hoped to play in the 2011 season, but in September 2011 he underwent a second, and much more serious surgery: a level-one cervical fusion procedure.
-Manning had never missed an NFL game in his career, but was forced to miss the entire 2011 season.
-He was released by the Colts on March 7, 2012, and after an almost two-week period where he visited with and worked out for several NFL teams, he signed with the Denver Broncos on March 20, 2012.
-On October 19, 2014, he broke Brett Favre's record for most career TDs when he threw his 509th touchdown pass, in a game against the San Francisco 49ers.
-He missed significant time during a 2015 season in which he began seriously showing the effects of age and injuries, but came back for the playoffs and eventually earned a second title in Super Bowl 50, becoming the oldest QB to start and win a Super Bowl, and also the first to win Super Bowls with more than one team.
-Manning deflected postgame questions about his playing future, but eventually retired on March 7, 2016.
+After the 2010 season, Manning underwent neck surgery to alleviate neck pain and arm weakness he dealt with during the previous few seasons before signing a five-year, $90 million contract extension with the Colts in July.
+Manning had hoped to play in the 2011 season, but in September he underwent a second, much more serious surgery: a level-one cervical fusion procedure.
+Manning had never missed an NFL game in his career but was forced to sit out the entire 2011 season and watch his team fall to the bottom of the league standings.
+He was released by the Colts after the season, as they used their #1 draft pick on fellow generational QB talent Andrew Luck, and after an almost two-week period where he visited with and worked out for several NFL teams, he signed with the Denver Broncos.

 Tropes related to his works:

 - Adam Westing: Fond of this in his various media appearances and endorsements, either Flanderizing or subverting his Nice Guy persona.